 Xpand maintains read consistency during the ALTER – read and write queries that run against the table before the ALTER commits see the original table schema.
 Reads and writes after the ALTER commits see the new schema.
 From the perspective of any single query or user, the ALTER is instantaneous.

-While ClustrixDB is designed to easily support online schema changes for tables of any size, the following best practices help to minimize negative and unforeseen impacts to your application.
+While Xpand is designed to easily support online schema changes for tables of any size, the following best practices help to minimize negative and unforeseen impacts to your application.
 This includes:

-Test the new schema with your application's queries in an isolated environment.
-Compare the output of the EXPLAIN plan before and after the change to ensure that query plans are not negatively impacted.
+Test the new schema with your application's queries in a non-production environment.
+Compare the output of the EXPLAIN plan before and after the change.

 Perform schema change(s) during off-peak hours or during a maintenance window.

 Ensure there is adequate disk space (see below).